The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/workflows/onix_workflow_step_3.md

-# ONIX workflow Step 3 - Exporting to Elasticsearch/Looker
+# ONIX workflow Step 3 - Exporting to Looker Studio

-Step three of the ONIX workflow is to export the book_product table to a sequence of flattened data export tables that can be exported to Elasticsearch.
-The data in these tables is not materially different to the book product table, just organised in a way better suited for dashboards in Kibana.
+Step three of the ONIX workflow is to export the book_product table to a sequence of flattened data export tables.
+The data in these tables is not materially different to the book product table, just organised in a way better suited for dashboards in Looker Studio.

 ```eval_rst
 .. image:: ../static/onix_workflow_3.png
    :width: 650
 ```

 Since these are date-sharded tables, their names will be updated each time the workflow is run.
-When using Google's Looker (previously Data Studio), it is prefereable for us to use a static naming scheme.
+When using Google's Looker (previously Data Studio), it is preferable for us to use a static naming scheme.
 For this reason, after creating the (sharded) _export_ and _quality analysis_ tables, we also create/update a _view_ for table.
 These views have a static name.
 By referencing the view, we can keep the Looker dashboards up-to-date without manual intervention.

 ## Book Metric